Social-Evolution-and-Behavior/anTraX/docs/hpc.md

 The optional `--dry` flag will create a SLURM jobfile, but will not submit it.
 It is useful to make changes to the sbatch options not currently supported by the anTraX interface.

-The optional `--hpc-options` argument can control some of the SLURM options and accepts a comma seperated list of some of the following options:
+The optional `--hpc-options` argument can control some of the SLURM options and accepts a comma separated list of some of the following options:

 `throttle=<throttle>`